yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 `libstainless` which contains the macros for the spec-attributes and flags.
 The frontend is invoked as a `cargo` task.

-`rustc` is linked as library to the frontend and, upon invocation of the cargo task, its driver executes the first few phases of regular compilation.
+`rustc` is linked as a library to the frontend and, upon invocation of the cargo task, its driver executes the first few phases of regular compilation.
 I.e. it parses the program, expands macros on the _abstract syntax tree (AST)_ and does type- and borrow-checking.
 The resulting tree is called _High-Level Intermediate